(Calm before the storm – this was taken just before we took off from Lisbon to Cape Verde)

 There were 2 buses waiting for us – we took the second bus as the first bus was already full.
 Both buses took off at almost the same time but immediately I sensed some is wrong as I saw the first bus turning to the left and the second bus where we were in, turning to the right.
 As the bus kept moving on the opposite side of the airport, we only wondered if the driver is taking some kind of shortcut.

-The take off was slightly delayed due to the heavy air traffic but it was a smooth take off nonetheless.
+The take-off to Cape Verde was slightly delayed due to the heavy air traffic but it was a smooth take-off nonetheless.
 There was no ICE system onboard but we were not complaining – we were too tired to watch anything by now.

 The stewardess started the onboard meal services – I remembering booking a vegan meal on TAP but could not remember for which flight – was it to Cape Verde or from Cape Verde.
-There were no options for the meal and they only served one thing – beef based dish which I could not take.
+There were no options for the meal and they only served one thing – a beef-based dish which I could not take.
 I only took the drinks and passed the beef meal to my colleague who was sitting next to me and I went to sleep.
-I immediately knock out after 10 minutes.
+I immediately knocked out after 10 minutes.

-(This shot was taken before the take off but surprisingly everyone kept their calm when the decision to turn around was made.
+(This shot was taken before the takeoff to Cape Verde but surprisingly everyone kept their calm when the decision to turn around was made.
 One group of tourist even laughing at the back listening to jokes)

 Then I realized I could not breathe – I adjusted the ventilation vent to the maximum and yet it did not help – I still feel like I am out of breath.
 I tried to calm down and take slow deep breathe in & out.
 Slowly it became easier to breathe and my panic attack seemed to reduce.
 I said a silent prayer – not revealing anything to my colleagues.
 I did not want them to panic too.

-The plane had flown for 2 hours into the total journey that takes 4 & half hours to reach.
+The plane had flown for 2 hours into the total journey to Cape Verde that takes 4 & a half hours to reach.
 So when we turned back, we still had another 2 hours to go before we can safely reach the continent of Europe and a safe place to land.

 It seemed hours before the pilot came and informed that we are preparing to land in Lisbon.
 It was late at night by the time we were about to land.
 The danger was not over but at least if we crashed, we will not crash into the deep sea and the emergency crew will know where to look for the wreckage.
 The landing was bumpy but we made it.
 I had expected emergency vehicles to drive towards the plane but there was none.
 There were only buses to ferry the passengers back to the airport building for further action.
 What a disappointment!